 What training are the staff supporting children with SEND had or are having?

 All teachers are trained to provide Quality First Teaching and learning is scaffolded and adapted carefully with all pupils in mind.
 Teachers attend meetings and training to develop supporting learners with Special Educational Needs through both external and internal training.
 Good practice is regularly shared through staff and Key Stage meetings.
 All staff are regularly trained in safeguarding skills.

 How will my child be included in activities outside the classroom including school trips?

 At Barrow School we make every effort to ensure all the children are able to take part in activities inside and outside of school.
 We call this: reasonable adjustments.
 This means what can we alter or put into place to enable every child to be able to participate and succeed.

 In some cases, it is appropriate to;

 enlarge print for ease of reading

-enable the child to record on a desk top computer
+enable the child to record on a lap top computer

 We want each child to explore the wide variety of experiences we organise at Barrow School and with open discussion between school and parents we will be able to make special arrangements to enable all children to take part.